MuTangShawn/QRNN-TensorFlow-Unofficial/README.md

 ## Note
 1. In the original text, the calculation expression of QRNN does not include **bias** terms.
 Here, we have retained this function, but the '***use_bias***' parameter is set to ***False*** by default.
 2. In this code, we have implemented the **3 pooling modes** recommended in the original article.
 The selection of these 3 modes is controlled by the '***pool_mode***' parameter, and there are **3 options** to choose from: '***f***', '***fo***', and '***ifo***', with '***fo***' being the default.
+3. According to the author's description in the original text, the convolution used in the calculation should be ***causal*** convolution, and we have retained this setting here.
-3. The implementation of QRNN here can be wrapped using the 'tf.keras.layers.Bidirectional' API.
+4. The implementation of QRNN here can be wrapped using the 'tf.keras.layers.Bidirectional' API.
 Please refer to the using examples for details.

 ## Using example:
 ```python